-Single residential dwellings may be permitted only in conjunction with a permitted use such as agriculture.
-The agricultural uses shall be a commercial business and the full-time farmer shall obtain a minimum of 50 % of his or her gross income from the farm operation.
-The agricultural operation shall be in operation for a minimum of two years before Council will approve any residential development.
+Single residential dwellings may be permitted in conjunction with a permitted use such as agriculture.
+The agricultural uses shall be a commercial business and the full time farmer shall obtain a minimum of 50 % of the gross income from the farm operation.
+The commercial operation shall be in operation for a minimum of two years before Council will approve any residential development.